MerelyAPseudonym/spacemacs/contrib/osx/README.md

 ## Future Work

 - Allow user to choose from either `hyper` or `super` as ⌘.
 This is an option that is supported cross-platform.
-- Configurable option to keep the OSX and spacemacs clipboards separate
+- Configurable option to keep the OS X and spacemacs clipboards separate